Here are 7 things we think you should know about a Severance of Joint Tenancy

 The reason that property transfers immediately to the surviving owner when the other dies in the case of a Joint Tenancy is that both are registered on the same deed at the same time.
 It is classed as one transaction with both signatories acting as one party.

-This is not the case with Tenancy In Common, where there is not a requirement for all co-owners to enter into a tenancy in common at the same time.
+This is not the case with Tenancy In Common, where there is no requirement for all co-owners to enter into a tenancy in common at the same time.
 In fact, co-owners are able to take an interest in a property many years after the original Tenancy In Common was set up.

 There are a couple of important rules that apply to both a Joint Tenancy Agreement and a Tenancy In Common Agreement have to follow a couple of the same rules: